ramyanagesh29/60-days-of-ai/Day-48/README.md

 Estimate flags — Apna College doesn't publish public pricing, so its cost figure is explicitly marked as an unconfirmed estimate, not presented as fact.
 Responsive, dark-themed UI — clean card layout, no external CSS/JS dependencies.
 Graceful edge-case handling — zero-weight state, loading state, and render-failure fallback are all handled.
+📸 Screenshots

+Live ranking with adjustable weight sliders Ranking re-sorts instantly as weights change — each card shows the sourced facts behind its score, with estimates clearly flagged.

+![screenshots/Placement-prep.png]

+Sources panel Every fact in the tool traces back to a named, clickable source — official pages first, independent reviews for cross-checking.

+![screenshots/Source.png]

 🛠️ Tech Stack
 Pure HTML/CSS/JavaScript — single file, zero dependencies No frameworks, no build step — open it directly in a browser